Eric25741629/twitter_like_image_download/readme.md

-# Twitter Like Image Downloader
+# Twitter Like Image Downloader(Does not require the use of the Twitter API.)

 An app in Python that downloads images from Twitter that you've liked.